 GT7 ‘Coming Soon’ hint from Facebook?

-The dev team behind Gran Turismo also re-ignited release date rumors with a post to the Gran Turismo Facebook account.
+In a now-deleted video, the dev team behind Gran Turismo also re-ignited release date rumors with a post to the Gran Turismo Facebook account.
 A recent short video post to Facebook simply said “GT7… Coming Soon”, and fans are once again kicking the rumor mill into overdrive.

 Of course, the post doesn’t actually confirm a release date for the title.
 However, it does show that the team is actively promoting the near release of GT7.